payabvashlab/SlicerDeid/README.md

 # De-identification
 This project is under development

-This is a Slicer extension to anonymize a 'batch' of DICOM CT images.
+This is a Slicer extension to anonymize a 'batch' of head DICOM CT images.
 Install as Slicer extension
 Run:
 1. Select Dicom Folder